cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

   - This above process is repeated with respect to change in the FW configurations to generate the PWM signal.

-- APB_ADVANCED_TIMER has 4 timer modules which can generate 4 independent 4-bit PWMs
+- APB Advanced Timer has 4 timer modules which can generate 4 independent 4-bit PWMs
-- Apart from the PWM signal, APB_ADVANCED_TIMER also generates output events based on the OUT_SEL_EVT_ENABLE and OUT_SEL_EVT1 bitfiels of REG_EVENT_CFG CSR.
+- Apart from the PWM signal, APB Advanced Timer also generates output events based on the OUT_SEL_EVT_ENABLE and OUT_SEL_EVT1 bitfiels of REG_EVENT_CFG CSR.
-- Note: How each of the sub module works and generates these output is already discussed in the Architecture.

 System Architecture:
 --------------------